rosyzhou98/Tableau-sample/README.md

 # Tableau-sample

-Here is the link to see some Tableau samples I created: https://public.tableau.com/profile/rosy.zhou2021
+Here is the link to some Tableau samples I created: https://public.tableau.com/profile/rosy.zhou2021